 Let us revisit the case of distributed manufacturing in the consumer appliance industry, as discussed earlier.
+For illustrative purposes, we show the analysis at the value-chain level.
+A similar BMCS analysis could be performed for digital-technology-based ecosystems with a layered modular architecture and its potential recombination as a source of business model innovation (Yoo et al., 2010).
 The value chain and activity systems for the original equipment manufacturer (OEM) are illustrated in Figure 5 (below).
 Let us assume that the IT support team has been able to identify and procure a suitable additive manufacturing (AM) machine for printing key spare parts for the branded washing machine.
 The technology team has made an assessment to evaluate the feasibility of adopting the machine as part of the spare parts manufacturing and reported that it is technologically feasible and would also reduce costs, as the OEM does not need to hold a large inventory of spare parts.
 The spare parts will be printed as soon as the IoT device on the customer's washing machine orders it.
 A simple analysis of the enhancing and mitigating impacts of the adoption of AM for the spare parts might reveal the following:

 - (1) IT support and responsiveness for the AM machine could be better, as it is new and more modular than a more integrated existing manufacturing system. - (2) The AM machine could enable new types of spare part to be produced with improved material physical properties that might have a positive effect on design and product development. - (3) The new product development might enable flexibility to be introduced to the customers in designing a replacement part that suits the customer use profile better; for example, customers that use the machine for heavy loads of washing might require a different type of spare part than customers who use the washing machine for light loads.
-Such a use profile could have been collected by the IoT device on the machine. - (4) The AM machine is typically slow at printing the spare parts, and the added complexity of customized ordering of parts might result in slower delivery times for the customer.
-Therefore, there is a mitigating impact of the feedback on the assembly function. - (5) The mitigating impact on the assembly function will, in turn, affect the distribution function and, hence, there will be slower delivery outcomes for the customer.
+Such a use profile could have been collected by the IoT device in the machine. - (4) The AM machine is typically slow at printing the spare parts, and the added complexity of customized ordering of parts might result in slower delivery times for the customer.

+Therefore, there is a mitigating impact of the feedback on the assembly function.

+(5) The mitigating impact on the assembly function will, in turn, affect the distribution function and, hence, there might be slower delivery outcomes for the customer.

 The above analysis could be done at different levels of aggregation or disaggregation.
 For example, the value-chain analysis could be further decoupled into processes or activity level.
 The level of disaggregation needs to be chosen appropriately, as it is useful to identify the key enhancing and mitigating effects that might be relevant to managing business model innovation opportunities.
-For illustrative purposes, we show the analysis at the value-chain level.
-For digital-technology-based platforms, a layered modular architecture that is sometimes referred to as 'the stack' by managers, consisting of hardware, network, content and service layers, might be appropriate (Yoo, Henfridsson, & Lyytinen, 2010).
 The enhancing and mitigating effects across the firm's value chain could be represented as an internal coherence analysis as part of the BMCS framework, as shown in Figure 4.
 This internal coherence analysis is shown in Figure 6 (below).